-Do I have to take part?
+Do we have to take part?

 - No, taking part is entirely voluntary.
-If you decide to take part but later change your mind, you can withdraw at any time and without giving a reason - If you decline to take part or take part and then later withdraw, this will not affect your legal rights, or any clinical care you may be receiving
+If you decide your child can take part but later change your mind, you can withdraw at any time and without giving a reason - If you decline to take part or take part and then later withdraw, this will not affect your child's legal rights, or any clinical care they may be receiving